10 Russian Blogs and 5 Famous Russian Bloggers for Language Learners

 There are some outstanding online resources for learning Russian.

-Russian learning blogs will help clarify grammar rules, but when you need to practice your Russian reading skills or acquire new vocabulary, real Russian bloggers provide awesome content to help you along the way.
+Russian learning blogs will help clarify grammar rules, but when you need to practice your Russian reading skills or acquire new vocabulary, real Russian blogs and bloggers provide awesome content to help you along the way.

-But regardless of the subject matter, Russian bloggers can definitely help improve your Russian skills, so check out these seven popular Russian bloggers!
+But regardless of the subject matter, Russian bloggers can definitely help improve your Russian skills, so check out all 10 of these popular Russian blogs and bloggers!

-7 Inspiring Russian Bloggers Who Will Up Your Russian Game
+5 Inspiring Russian Bloggers Who Will Up Your Russian Game

 1. Rustem Adagamov of Журнал Другого